stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 ## Activation

 The SIP-029 STX emission schedule is designed to activate on Stacks 3.0 as defined in [SIP-021](https://github.com/stacksgov/sips/blob/main/sips/sip-021/sip-021-nakamoto.md).
+The SIP-029 emission schedule will be active starting at bitcoin block height 875,000, which is in the middle of stacking cycle 99.

 ### Process of Activation